Investment Banking in France: The Best Way to Combine Wine Tasting and M&A Advisory?

 - The 3 financial statements and how French GAAP differs from IFRS (there’s a good guide to this topic from KPMG right here).

-- Consolidation methods, e.g. how Equity Investments and Noncontrolling Interests work and what happens when you acquire 20% of a company vs. 75% of a company.
+- Consolidation methods, e.g. how Equity Investments and Noncontrolling Interests work and the equity method of accounting.

 - WACC and Enterprise Value, and how more advanced items like retirement provisions impact both.